Vaskivskyi/asusrouter/README.md

 ## Usage

-Once installed, you can import `AsusRouter` class from the module.
+Once installed, you can import the `AsusRouter` class from the module.
 Example shows the default parameters except for `host`, `username` and `password`.

 ```python
 from asusrouter.asusrouter import AsusRouter